dward2/BME547/Assignments/final_image_processor.md

   image processing steps.
   + Store uploaded images and timestamps for a user
   + Store processed images (along with what processing was applied) and timestamps for a user

+**Note**: The GUI should only make requests to the server and should not make contact with the database.
+All database functions should be handled from the server.
+If the GUI needs to interact with the database, it should do it by making requests of the server.

 ## Deliverables
 * A detailed `README` describing the final performance and state of your